nrfconnect/sdk-nrf/samples/cellular/coap_client/README.rst

    :local:
    :depth: 2

-The nRF CoAP Client sample demonstrates the communication between a public CoAP server and an nRF9160 SiP that acts as the CoAP client.
+The nRF CoAP Client sample demonstrates the communication between a public CoAP server and an nRF91 Series SiP that acts as the CoAP client.

 Requirements
 ************

-The sample supports the following development kit:
+The sample supports the following development kits:

 .. table-from-sample-yaml::